AkashKrBanik/Hadoop-Projects/Word Length/readme.md

 ## Conclusion

 By following this guide, you can successfully run your project on a distributed environment.
-The WordCount example demonstrates the basics of Hadoop's MapReduce framework.
+This WordLength example demonstrates the basics of Hadoop's MapReduce framework.